sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 * **Over-Cautiousness:** Risk of setting overly cautious stopping criteria that prevent necessary risk-taking and innovation.
 * **Inflexibility:** Setting rigid stopping criteria might hinder adaptability in unpredictable environments, where flexibility is crucial.
 * **Stagnation:** Lack of problem-solving skills and adaptability might lead to goals being abandoned prematurely, hindering growth and development.
+* **Loss Aversion:** The fear of loss might prevent individuals from setting realistic stopping criteria, leading to overextension and resource depletion.
+* **Not keeping commitments:** Setting stopping criteria too early might prevent individuals from reaching their full potential and achieving their goals.
+When working on a commitment made to someone else, it is important to be upfront about how far you are willing to go to achieve it.

 ### Mitigation Strategies